razmaliah/I2CS_Ex2/README.md

 also you can save the map to txt file and load another map from txt file using save and load function from Ex2_GUI.java at the GUI example before, after the green fill and before the blue circle the program save the map to a txt file and the load it to another map. the load function need to be used ONLY with the format that given below:

+    The output to a txt file (and the format is needed to load a map from txt file)

 ![img_1.png](img_1.png)